-John’s Camp is highly recommended for travellers seeking authentic accommodation in Mana Pools.
+John’s Camp is highly recommended for travelers seeking authentic accommodation in Mana Pools.
 All vehicle and walking safaris from John’s Camp are led by highly knowledgeable and experienced guides.
 They have a real passion for Mana Pools and are keen to ensure you get the best out of your stay in terms of wildlife sightings, big and small!
 Service throughout camp is superb, as the small size of the property guarantees exclusivity.

 ACCESS & LOCATION: